jbrot/jstris-ai/README.md

 # Attribution

-The AI right now is almost an exact clone of the [Lee Yiyuan's AI](https://github.com/LeeYiyuan/tetrisai).
+The AI right now is almost an exact clone of [Lee Yiyuan's AI](https://github.com/LeeYiyuan/tetrisai).

 # Building